IgnacioPomar/StreamLogger/README.md

 - **Service-Oriented Architecture Support**: StreamLogger is optimized for use in microservices and distributed systems where logging data needs to be propagated across different services.
 - **Push Events Capability**: Enables applications to push log events to other services or applications, allowing for real-time monitoring and responsive event handling.
 - **Performance-Oriented**: Built to be fast and efficient, minimizing the overhead on your application.
+- **Memory Safety**: Utilizes modern C++ features, to ensure safety and robustness by avoiding the use of raw pointers.
 - **Modern C++ Standards**: Utilizes modern C++ paradigms for ease of integration and use.
 - **Cross-Device and Cross-Service Logging**: Provides flexible log event retrieval and display across multiple devices and services, enhancing the capability for comprehensive system diagnostics and monitoring.

 ## TODO
-When needed, i'll implement the following features:
-- Multi-threading flavor
+In the future, the following features will be implemented:
 - Category classification
+- Timed Events
-- File and line number
+- File and line number (and thread id if multithread)
 - Replace the string conversions with real streams (check wich dependencies are needed)

 ## Example of use